On the symmetries in the dynamics of wide two-layer neural networks: Exponential convergence for odd target functions

 \end{theorem} \begin{remark} Note that as soon as $\mathbb{P}$ has spherical symmetry, the problem becomes strongly convex by Lemma~\ref{th:spherical-sym-id}.
 Note that although $F(\mu_t) = Q(w(t))$, $(w(t))_{t \geq 0}$ is \textbf{not} a gradient flow for the (strongly) convex objective $Q$ (which would immediately guarantee exponential convergence to the global minimum). \end{remark}

 The proof, provided in Appendix~\ref{app:lin-exp-cv}, proceeds in two steps: first it is shown that $w^\prime(t) = - H(t) \nabla Q(w(t))$ for some positive definite matrix $H(t)$ whose smallest eigenvalue is always lower-bounded by a positive quantity, then we prove that this leads to exponential convergence.
 Figure~\ref{fig:lin-vs-2-layer-cv} illustrates that the dynamics of GF on $F$ remain non-linear in that they do not reduce to GF on $Q$ (although the paths are close).
-The dashed curves are the trajectories of $w(t)$ (see \autoref{th:lin-exp-cv}) for $10$ random initializations, which corresponds to GD on $F$, whereas the blue curve is the trajectory of GD on $Q$. $\mathbb{P} = \frac{1}{n} \sum_{i=1}^n \delta_{x_i}$ is the empirical distribution over $n = 100$ samples, with $x_i \sim \mathcal{U}([-1, 1]^d)$ and $y_i = f^*(x_i)$ drawn \iid~from $\mathcal{N}(y^*, 2)$ where $y^* \sim \mathcal{N}(0, 1)$; the learning rate is $10^{-2}$.
+To simulate GF on $F$ we use a large (but finite) number of neurons $m=1,024$ and a small (but positive) step-size $10^{-2}$ and simply proceed to do GD on the corresponding finite-dimensional objective (see comment in Section~\ref{sec:pb-setting} on relationship between the Wasserstein GF and finite-width GD).